 - Memory: 4GB RAM

 - Storage: 128GB, expandable up to 256GB with microSD

 - Battery: 4,020 mAh, VOOC Flash Charge 3.0

 - Main Cameras: 48MP f/1.8 aperture + 5MP f/2.4 aperture

 - Connectivity: 3.5mm headphone jack, micro USB, 4G VoLTE, Wi-Fi 2.4GHz/5GHz, Bluetooth 4.2, GPS/A-GPS

 Design and Build Quality

 In terms of design and build quality, Oppo F11 impresses with the design having the polycarbonate unibody design.
 You may feel the size of the phone as too big if you are coming from a smaller device yet you will get accustomed to the size in 1-2 weeks.
-Obviously this is not a one hand device thanks to the 6.5 inch display and a battery of 4,000 mAh having a weight of ~188 grams.
+Obviously this is not a one-hand device thanks to the 6.5-inch display and a battery of 4,000 mAh having a weight of ~188 grams.

 It feels and looks like a premium smartphone.
 The rear panel looks shiny with a metallic ring or edge around the dual camera module and fingerprint sensor.
 The Oppo Branding along with “designed by Oppo” text and camera Module & fingerprint sensor alined in the middle perfectly.
-The power button is set apart with a shiny green colour while the volume rocker buttons on other side are almost invisible.
+The power button is set apart with a shiny green colour while the volume rocker buttons on the other side are almost invisible.
 Same goes with the SIM card slot which is nearly invisible.
 At the bottom, there is the MicroUSB port which should have been the USB C port.
 The 3.5mm audio jack is present at the bottom side.